mnot/I-D/for-the-users/draft.md

 In this document, "end users," means non-technical users whose activities IETF protocols are designed to support, sometimes indirectly.
 Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.

-An end user could be an individual, or it could be a collection of them; whether that be a social movement, a business, or a government that represents a large number of people.

-That said, end users are not necessarily a homogenous group; often, but not always, interactions on the Internet are characterised by a seller/buyer, publisher/reader, or service provider/consumer relationship.
+End users are not necessarily a homogenous group; they might have different views of how the Internet should work (from their viewpoint), and might occupy a number of roles, such as seller, buyer, publisher, reader, service provider and consumer.

-Also, it's important to note that even though we use the term "user" here, this does not necessarily denote a passive relationship with the Internet; someone producing content, selling goods or providing a service is equally a user of the Internet.
-The emphasis here is on "end" -- as in endpoint {{?RFC3724}}.
-Indeed, a single user might have many interests (e.g., privacy, security, flexibility, reachability) that are sometimes in tension.
+Likewise, an individual end user might have many interests (e.g., privacy, security, flexibility, reachability) that are sometimes in tension.

-Similarly, a person whose interests we need to consider might not directly be an end-user of a specific system connected to the Internet.
+A person whose interests we need to consider might not directly be an end-user of a specific system connected to the Internet.
 For example, if a child is using a browser, the interests of that child's parents or guardians may be relevant; if a person is pictured in a photograph, that person may have an interest in systems that process that photograph, or if a person entering a room triggers sensors that send data to the Internet than that person's interests may be involved in our deliberations about how those sensor readings are handled.

 While such less-direct interactions between people and the Internet may be harder to evaluate, such people are nonetheless included in this document's concept of end-user.